stratdev3/SimpleW/documentation/simplew/docs/version/faq.md

 Kestrel is an awesome server.
 I just want a serious alternative to its hegemony.

-> Why is there no DI in SimpleW like in ASP.NET Core?
+> Why the DI in SimpleW is provided as a package ?

+When people mention DI, they’re usually referring to the one in ASP.NET Core.
-I really deeply hate how Dependency Injection works in ASP.NET Core.
-I hate how the framework resolves the full dependency graph recursively and instantiates everything through a DI container :
+I really deeply hate how dependency injection works in ASP.NET Core.
+I dislike how the framework resolves the entire dependency graph recursively and instantiates everything through a DI container :

 - I’m not a fan of the _magic_ instantiation model where objects are created implicitly by the framework (except the controller itself)
 - It tends to hide the actual object graph, which can make the execution flow harder to understand and debug
 - It usually introduces a fair amount of boilerplate and configuration for relatively simple use cases

+That said, I understand that, to ease migration from ASP.NET, I need to provide some of its features.
+So DI is only available through a [dedicated package](../addons/helper-dependency-injection.md), and it doesn’t pollute the core.

 > Minimal API or Controller architecture ?

-To my opinion, minimal-api is just a toy you use for prototyping or for a showcase.
+To my opinion, minimal-api is good for prototyping or for a showcase.
 No only it has less options than the controller but it simply does not scale.
 Always prefer the controller architecture when you have more than ten routes.

 > What is the primary goal of SimpleW ?